liveforensics/Pdb-Magician/README.md

     Assembly _profileDll = Assembly.LoadFile(dllLocation);
 ```

+### Structures

-To access one of the structures, I do this:
+To access one of the structures, I do this.
+Notice I'm passing in a buffer containing the data I want to interpret as the structure.

 ```CS
     public dynamic GetStructure(string name, byte[] buffer, int offset)